xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

 There are 2 types of labels,
 -	**Remote label**: label received from remote peer
-      - It can be transport labels like LDP, SR, RSVP-TE etc..
+      - It can be transport labels like LDP, SR, RSVP-TE etc.
-      - It can be service labels like L3VPN , L2VPN, BGP-LU etc..
+      - It can be service labels like L3VPN , L2VPN, BGP-LU etc.
 -	**Local label**: label assigned by the system locally

 Remote labels are managed in egress encapsulation (EM) databases and local labels are managed in centra exact match (CEM) data bases.